 Bats rely heavily on insects for nourishment.
 During winter, the availability of insects decreases significantly.
 Bat species that do not migrate to warmer climates must hibernate or enter a state of torpor to survive.

-Some bat species will hibernate for up to six months, whereas other species will enter torpor for several days or weeks, waking briefly to drink water and then returning to their sleep.
+Some bat species will hibernate for up to six months, whereas others will enter torpor for several days or weeks, waking briefly to drink water and then returning to their sleep.
 Bats typically choose warm, humid places to hibernate, such as rocky crevices, caves, or abandoned mines.

 Of all the North American hibernators, bumblebees are the most fascinating.
-In a colony that may number as many as 500 individuals, only the queen hibernates.
+Only the queen hibernates in a colony that may number as many as 500 individuals.
 The remaining bees will die before winter arrives.

-While many birds are known to enter a light torpor during the winter months, the common poorwill is the only known bird species capable of entering full hibernation.
+While many birds are known to enter a light torpor during the winter months, the common poorwill is the only known bird species capable of total hibernation.
 Native to Southern and Mid-western states, the common poorwill is a nocturnal bird with similar plumage to an owl.

-While the most common method for poorwills is to utilize torpor for a few days or weeks at a time, common poorwills have been known to hibernate for months when the weather is very cold, or insects are scarce.
+While the most common method for poorwills is to utilize torpor for a few days or weeks, common poorwills have been known to hibernate for months when the weather is icy or insects are scarce.
 No other bird species are known to hibernate truly.
 Most migrate to warmer climates and return in spring.
-Common poorwills are also known to aestivate (summer hibernation) during unusually hot weather.
+Common poorwills are also known to aestivate (summer hibernation) during scorching weather.

 Common poorwills typically live in open, grassy areas.
 During cold weather or periods of food scarcity, these birds will choose a sheltered grassy patch or hollow log to hibernate until the weather warms and insects return.

-Whether it is hibernation, aestivation, or torpor, these animals have adapted to extreme weather.
-Their ability to sleep through harsh conditions gives them a huge advantage compared to those animals who cannot hibernate.
+These animals have adapted to extreme weather, whether it is hibernation, aestivation, or torpor.
+Their ability to sleep through harsh conditions gives them a considerable advantage compared to those animals who cannot hibernate.